Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Grants/Regen/Regen RFP.md

 - Perceiving qualities
 - Mental repatterining

-This particular methodology is alive and the process is currently being demonstrated as both the H3uni course with documentary evidence AND being discussed amongst our teams on WeCo.io as a weave (chains of 1min audio recordings / 140 character cards).
-You can keep up with the progress [here](https://weco.io/s/lunarpunklabs/posts).
+This particular methodology is currently being demonstrated as both the H3uni course with video documentary evidence AND being discussed amongst our teams on WeCo.io as a weave (chains of 1min audio recordings / 140 character cards).
+You can keep up with the teams progress [here](https://weco.io/s/lunarpunklabs/posts).

 ---
 ## Roadmap